divi255/ttycarousel/README.md

 # ttycarousel - Console animations for Rust

-This crate provides a simple carousel animation for console, to ensure your users do not get bored and do not think that the program is dead.
+This crate provides a simple spinner animation for console, to ensure your users do not get bored and do not think that the program is dead.

 <img